67th Maneuver Enhancement Brigade: Early years

 The 67th Separate Infantry Brigade was formed on 1 April 1963 due to the elimination of the Nebraska–Iowa 34th Infantry Division under the Reorganization Objective Army Division reorganization.
 The brigade included the Nebraska units formerly part of the 34th Division; its number and Centennial Brigade nickname emphasized its all-Nebraska nature, referencing the centennial of Nebraska statehood in 1867.
 Headquartered at Lincoln, it included the 1st and 2nd Battalions of the 134th Infantry, the 2nd Howitzer Battalion of the 168th Artillery (equipped with 105 mm self-propelled howitzers), and the 167th Quartermaster Company.
 On 1 March 1964 the brigade was reorganized as mechanized infantry and redesignated as the 67th Infantry Brigade.
 As a result, Troop E, 167th Cavalry was converted from the Fremont elements of the 167th Quartermaster Company to become the brigade armored reconnaissance troop.
 The 67th Support Battalion and the 867th Engineer Company replaced the 167th Quartermaster Company and the western Iowa 2nd Battalion, 133rd Infantry was attached to the brigade.
 The brigade was selected to be part of the Selected Reserve Force (SRF), which allowed it to be brought to full strength, in October 1965.
 The 1968 reduction of the National Guard resulted in the brigade becoming an all-Nebraska unit once again, with the 128th Engineer Battalion and the 2nd Howitzer Battalion, 168th Artillery being eliminated to form the new 1st Battalion, 168th Artillery and 1st Battalion, 195th Armor.
 The 1-168th Artillery was the brigade direct support artillery battalion while the 1-195th Armor was officially a nondivisional unit, but often trained with the 67th Brigade.
 The 1-195th Armor was assigned to the brigade on 1 November 1978.

 The brigade consisted of (among other units) 1st Bn, 134th Infantry; 2nd Bn, 134th Infantry (later inactivated); 1st Battalion, 195th Armor; Troop E, 167th Cavalry; and the 867th Engineer Company.
 This brigade was assigned as a "round out" brigade to the 4th Infantry Division.
-In the event of conflict the 67th Brigade would have come under the command of the 4th Infantry Division as one of its organic brigades.
-The 67th trained annually with the 4th Infantry Div. at Ft.
-Carson, CO.
+In the event of conflict the 67th Brigade would have come under the command of the 4th Infantry Division as one of its organic brigades; the 67th trained annually with the 4th Infantry Division at Fort Carson, Colorado.

 State ARNG newspapers reporting the recreation of the BfSB in 2008 say that the infantry brigade was reformed in 1962, with its main elements being the 1st and 2nd Battalions of the 134th Infantry Regiment.
 Other combat units that were part of the brigade from the 1960s eventually included the 1st Battalion, 168th Field Artillery Regiment, and Troop E, 167th Cavalry, which was constituted and assigned in 1964.

 The brigade was then assigned to the 35th ID, from 1985 to 2002.

 Material reproduced by Globalsecurity.org from 2001–2002, seemingly originally drawn from state National Guard sources, said: